This post contains affiliate links. Please see our disclosure policy.

 Mini potatoes in a glass bowl with fresh thyme, garlic, and seasoning.

-How to Make Crispy Oven Roasted Mini Potatoes
+How to Make Oven Roasted Mini Potatoes

 Uncooked, seasoned mini potatoes in a mixing bowl, and roasted mini potatoes on a baking sheet.

-1. Prep: Preheat the oven to 425°F. Rinse the potatoes, pat them dry, and set them out on a paper towel for 15 minutes to fully dry.
-This will help with getting a crisp.
-When dry, cut the potatoes in half and transfer them to a large mixing bowl.
+Rinse the potatoes, pat dry, and set them out on a paper towel for 15 minutes to fully dry.
+(This will help with getting a crisp!)
+Then cut the potatoes in half and transfer them to a large mixing bowl.

 Frequently Asked Questions